mehtasaurav/Gen-AI/01.fundamentals/README.md

 In summary, "large" in the context of large language models refers to the high number of parameters that the model has, enabling it to learn and perform complex tasks.
 There's no fixed number that defines "large" because the field is always evolving and different contexts might have different requirements.

-Sure, here are some common parameters in language models:
+### Here are some common parameters in language models:

 ### 1. **Weights**
 - **Definition**: These are the core parameters in neural networks.
 They are the connections between neurons in different layers.